 - you have requested or consented that we send your personal information;

 - we outsource a function or service to an overseas contractor with whom we have a contractual arrangement; and

 - it is necessary to investigate or facilitate a transaction on your behalf.

 We will not send your personal information outside Australia unless it is authorised by law and we are satisfied that the recipient of the personal information has adequate data protection arrangements in place.
 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.

 The countries to which we are likely to disclose your personal information include New Zealand, Singapore, India, China, United Kingdom, Japan, France, Phillipines, Canada, Germany, the Netherlands and the US.

 How can you access, update or correct your personal information?

 You may request access to your personal information (including credit information and credit eligibility information) at any time.
 Prior to providing you with access to your information we may require you to establish your identity.
 We are able to deny access to some or all of your personal information in specified circumstances but will provide the reasons in writing.
-In some cases we may charge a fee to access personal information when it has been archived, but will advise you first.
+In some cases we may charge a fee to access personal information for example when it has been archived, but we will advise you first.